jakebarkovitch/jakebarkovitch.github.io/_projects/10_project.md

 ---
 layout: page
-title: Reinforcement Learning Chess Solving AI
+title: Sampling Points in Higher Dimensional Spheres using OpenMP Parallelization
-description: A personal project of a chess solving bot using reinforcement learning.
+description: A high performance computing project on illustrating the distances of points from the surfaces of higher dimensional spheres.
-img: assets/img/chess.png
+img: assets/img/ss_plot.png
-importance: 4
+importance: 2
 category: personal
 ---